 Joao Andrade: Again, the answer is simple, but incredibly powerful – CellPlan will unlock the potential of stem cells.
 They now have the key to a door that, in many, many situations, was previously locked; inaccessible.
 CellPlan gives them access to the best medical minds, the best hospitals and clinics and the best stem cell treatment – anywhere in the world.

-Joao Andrade: Our ambition is to become the undisputed global leader in stem cell treatment healthcare.
+Joao Andrade: At WideCells Group, our ambition is to become the undisputed global leader in stem cell treatment healthcare.
 We are the first of our kind, pioneers in our field and we aim to be around for a long time.

 Joao Andrade: We are interested in developing new insurance models and financial solutions for the stem cell industry and also in any type of research that advances stem cell treatment.
 Our R&D and teaching division WideAcademy, which is developing stem cell training programmes for healthcare professionals, is interested in partnerships and collaborations with universities, and, of course, CellPlan has already launched a global membership programme for cord blood banks.